Deuce McAllister: College career

 McAllister played college football for the University of Mississippi (Ole Miss).
 He had a record-breaking career for the Rebels.
 McAllister is the only player in the history of Ole Miss to record three seasons with at least 1,000 all-purpose yards.
-He finished his college career with Ole Miss records for carries.
+He finished his college career with Ole Miss records for carries (616), yards (3,060), rushing touchdowns (36), total touchdowns (41) points (246) and 100-yard games (13).

 Professional career

-New Orleans Saints

 McAllister was selected by the Saints in the first round (23rd overall) of the 2001 NFL draft.
-He became the starting running back after Ricky Williams was traded.
+He became the starting running back after Ricky Williams was traded in 2002.
 He went on to rush for over 1,000 yards in three straight seasons (a first in Saints' history).
 As of 2005, he ranks first in team record books with 5,586 rushing yards and 44 touchdowns and is first with 22 100-yard games, including a franchise-record nine straight contests in 2003.
 The Saints were 14-8 when he rushed for 100 yards in a single game, and McAllister has added 212 receptions for 1,577 yards and four touchdowns.

 McAllister threw a touchdown pass on December 9, 2001, vs. the Atlanta Falcons.
 In 2003, he finished second in the NFC in rushing and fourth in the league with a career-high 1,641 yards on 351 carries which is second in club history (RB George Rogers, 1,674 yards, 1981).
 Including the 516 yards on a career-high 69 receptions, McAllister posted 2,157 yards that season to set a club record and rank second in the NFC.
 All of these accomplishments were an encore to 2002, when in his first year as a starter he led the conference with 1,388 rushing yards, scored 16 touchdowns and was voted to the Pro Bowl.

 McAllister was placed on injured reserve on October 10, 2005, after suffering a torn anterior cruciate ligament in his right knee, and returned to the roster for the 2006 season.
 While Deuce remained the starter, he shared time in the backfield for the first time in his career with the Saints' first-round draft pick Reggie Bush.
 In his first-ever play-off start (January 16, 2007) McAllister rushed for 143 yards on 21 carries with one touchdown and had 4 catches for 20 yards and another touchdown as New Orleans defeated Philadelphia, 27–24 to earn its first-ever NFC Championship Game appearance in the team's 40-year history.